ONSdigital/eq-questionnaire-validator/doc/decisions/0005-use-consistent-value-references-in-validation.md

 ## Consequences

 - We will be more consistent in how we reference dynamic values.
-This will simplify development of services that are consumers of the schema (runner, author).
+This will simplify the development of services that are consumers of the schema (runner, author).
 - All dynamic values will be available to all validations e.g. the number of items in a list.